How what you eat affects your mental health?

 1. Omega-3 fatty acids

-Omega-3 fatty acids help keep your brain running on a tip-top condition.
+Omega-3 fatty acids affect your mental health by keeping your brain running on a tip-top condition.
 Extreme low amounts of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) causes difficulty in focusing, mood swings, and anxieties.
 Omega-3 fatty acids are high in these acids.

 To increase the level of Omega-3 fatty acids in your body, eat wild-caught fish such as salmon, sardines, and mackerel.
 If you are allergic to fish or don’t like how they taste, add flaxseeds, walnuts, and grass-fed beef into your diet.